pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 ### Use the Slow Log Memory Mapping Table

 You can query the contents of the slow query log by querying the [INFORMATION_SCHEMA.SLOW_QUERY](/identify-slow-queries.md#memory-mapping-in-slow-log) table, and find the structure in the [`SLOW_QUERY`](/information-schema/information-schema-slow-query.md) table.
-Using this table, you can perform queries using different fields to try to find potential problems.
+Using this table, you can perform queries using different fields to find potential problems.

 The recommended analysis process for slow queries is as follows.

 1. [Identify the performance bottleneck of the query](/analyze-slow-queries.md#identify-the-performance-bottleneck-of-the-query).
-That is, identify the part of the query process that takes more time.
+That is, identify the part of the query process that takes long time.
 2. [Analyze system issues](/analyze-slow-queries.md#analyze-system-issues).
-According to the bottleneck point, combine the monitoring, logging and other information at that time to analyze the possible causes.
+According to the bottleneck point, combine the monitoring, logging and other information at that time to find the possible causes.
 3. [Analyze optimizer issues](/analyze-slow-queries.md#analyze-optimizer-issues).
 Analyze whether there is a better execution plan.

 ## Optimize schema design

-If you still can't get better performance based on SQL performance tuning, you may need to check your Schema design and data read model to avoid transaction conflicts and hotspots.
+If you still can't get better performance based on SQL performance tuning, you may need to check your schema design and data read model to avoid transaction conflicts and hotspots.
 For more information on how to locate and resolve transaction conflicts, see [Troubleshoot Lock Conflicts](/troubleshoot-lock-conflicts.md).

 ### Hotspot issues

-Hotspot issues can be located and analyzed using [Key Visualizer](/tidb-cloud/tune-performance.md#key-visualizer).
+You can analyze hotspot issues using [Key Visualizer](/tidb-cloud/tune-performance.md#key-visualizer).
 For specific troubleshooting steps, see [TiDB Hotspot Issues](troubleshoot-hot-spot-issues.md).

 You can use Key Visualizer to analyze the usage patterns of TiDB clusters and troubleshoot traffic hotspots.
 This page provides a visual representation of the TiDB cluster's traffic over time.

 You can observe the following information in Key Visualizer.
-You need to understand ([basic concepts](/dashboard/dashboard-key-visualizer.md).
+You need to understand some [basic concepts](/dashboard/dashboard-key-visualizer.md).

 - A large heat map that shows the overall traffic over time.
 - The detailed information about a coordinate of the heat map.